-The Catholic Union was founded in 1870 and the earliest meeting was held at Norfolk House, St. James’s Square in London on 10th February 1871 when it was unanimously agreed that a Society of Catholics be founded, under the title of the Catholic Union of Great Britain, to promote all Catholic interests, especially to the restoration of the Holy Father to his lawful Sovereign rights.
+The Catholic Union was founded in 1870 and the earliest meeting was held at Norfolk House, St. James’s Square in London on 10th February 1871 when it was unanimously agreed that a Society of Catholics be founded, under the title of the Catholic Union of Great Britain, to promote Catholic interests.
 The society was sanctioned by the Hierarchy of England and the Vicars Apostolic in Scotland and approved by Pope Pius IX.

 At first the prime intention of the Union was to promote by every legitimate means the restoration of the Papal States to the Pope, but this objective soon fell into the background as the Union developed as the most influential organ of Catholic lay opinion and as an instrument at the service of the Hierarchy.

 - The participation of the Council of the Union in the Loyal Address read by Cardinal Vaughan to King Edward VII in 1901.

 - Provision of legal advice when Catholic interests were affected such as reformatories, charitable uses etc.